Rylands Building: Department store

 Following a fire in 1957 which destroyed the premises of Paulden's Department Store in All Saints, the company acquired the Rylands warehouse building and converted it to a store.
 (However at that time the topmost floor remained in the possession of Rylands & Sons Ltd., which was sometime later acquired by Great Universal Stores.)
 This was then a direct rival to the Lewis's store, on the opposite side of Market Street.
 In 1973 Debenhams, the owner of Paulden's, rebranded the store in their name.
 It remained Debenhams until its closure in 2021, outlasting other Manchester department stores including Lewis's, Affleck & Brown and C&A.

 Redevelopment

 In 2023 the developer AM Alpha published plans to redevelop the Rylands Building to provide office, retail, and leisure spaces, as well as a four storey roof-top extension.
-The plans by Jeffrey Bell Architects were approved by Manchester City Council in May 2021 and construction is expected to be completed in 2025.
+The plans by Jeffrey Bell Architects were approved by Manchester City Council in May 2021 and the redevelopment is expected to be completed in planned phases from late 2026 onwards.